In Robinhood's stock debut, a tumble and then sharp swings

-NEW YORK (AP) — Robinhood made its own leap into the stock market Thursday, the one it helped reshape by bringing millions of new investors to Wall Street, and its initial reception was wild.
+NEW YORK (AP) — Wall Street gave Robinhood a cool reception Thursday in the online broker's debut in the stock market that it helped reshape by bringing millions of new investors.

-Perhaps fitting for a company that upended the investing business, its stock made jagged moves and careened from a gain of 5.9% to a loss of 12.2%, all in its first hour of trading.
-By 2 p.m.
-Eastern time, Robinhood Markets was at $36.22, down 4.7% from its initial price of $38 set late Wednesday.

-It's a relatively disappointing opening for the highly anticipated offering, which had already priced at the low end of its expected range.
-The stock could see continued sharp swings through the day given Robinhood's unusual move to reserve a big chunk of shares for its own smaller-pocketed customers rather than big professional firms.
+Shares of Robinhood Markets Inc. slumped 8.4% in their first day of trading on the Nasdaq from their initial price of $38 set late Wednesday.
+It was a disappointing performance after the offering was already priced at the low end of its expected range.

+“I expected a pop,” said Jeffrey Colindres-Soto, a 26-year-old from Miami who bought the stock after it began trading.
+“But once it started dipping the way it did, I think a lot of people just started to leave because they already knew that was the sell-off right there.”

+Now that Robinhood’s stock is trading on the Nasdaq, its performance gives a real-time look at the market’s judgment of the company's prospects.
+The company is already delivering the strong growth that Wall Street is always hungry for: Its revenue soared 245% last year to $959 million.

-The company has grown explosively since its 2013 founding, with an estimated 22.5 million funded accounts, after it did away with trading fees and made investing easier and even fun to do with its mobile app.
+It has amassed an estimated 22.5 million funded accounts since its 2013 founding, after it did away with trading fees and made investing easier, and even fun, with its mobile app.
 More than half its customers are first-time investors, giving them more ability to keep up with the stock-holding, wealthier households that had been pulling away for years.

-But Robinhood has also drawn heaps of criticism from some of its users as well as regulators, with a lengthening list of regulatory settlements.
-Critics say Robinhood encourages unsophisticated investors to make trades too often that may be too risky.
+But Robinhood has also drawn heaps of criticism, and it has paid more than $130 million in recent years to settle a list of accusations by regulators.
+Critics say Robinhood encourages unsophisticated investors to make trades too often that may be too risky, and the regulatory scrutiny is likely to stay high.

+“These settlements they've made, a lot of it is lack of controls, lack of disclosure," said Josh White, a finance professor at Vanderbilt University and a former economist at the Securities and Exchange Commission.
+“As they grow, can they invest in the platform to be viewed as on the side of these retail investors?”

-Some users, meanwhile, are still angry at Robinhood after it and other brokers temporarily locked them out of trading GameStop shares earlier this year, when hordes of smaller-pocketed investors were pushing the stock up in part to spite the monied elite on Wall Street.
+Some users are still angry at Robinhood after it and other brokers temporarily locked them out of trading GameStop shares earlier this year, when hordes of smaller-pocketed investors were pushing the stock up in part to spite the monied elite on Wall Street.

-Now that Robinhood’s stock is trading on the Nasdaq, its performance gives a real-time look at the market’s judgment of the company's prospects.
-The company is already delivering the strong growth that Wall Street is always hungry for: Revenue soared 245% last year to $959 million.

-Beyond that, Robinhood stands to lose if the boom in trading it’s helped create among regular people, rather than just professional firms, fades.
-That could come if its oftentimes younger customers go back to doing other things than trading on their phones as the pandemic hopefully eases, or if users leave for competitors.
+Beyond that, Robinhood stands to lose if the boom in trading it’s helped create among regular people fades.

-Such worries may have dragged Robinhood's stock down in its early trading, a notable move when stocks traditionally get a pop in their first day.
+Such worries were among the reasons for Robinhood's Thursday drop, a notable move when most IPOs get an initial pop.
+Over the last decade, only 17% of IPOs bigger than $1 billion saw the share price fall on their first day, said Matt Kennedy, senior strategist at Renaissance Capital, a provider of pre-IPO research.

-The initial pricing for the stock and its early fall were discouraging signs for Sandra Marvel, a 49-year-old investor from Raymore, Missouri, who had been planning on buying shares.
+The worries started early in the day for Sandra Marvel, a 49-year-old investor from Raymore, Missouri, who planned to buy shares until she saw they priced at the low end of their expected range and then initially fell.

 “I completely abandoned my plan,” she said.
 “It doesn’t look good.
 I think there are a lot better trades out there.”